 Sexual Violence in Conflict

 Award-Winning Journalist Solafa Sallam Torn from Seven-Year-Old Son DAWN Oct 3, 2020

 A Journalist’s Letter from an Egyptian Prison Global Investigative Journalism Network Mar 3, 2020

-Solafa Sallam (@solafasallam) is an Egyptian multimedia reporter, mobile journalism trainer and women human rights defender based in Cairo.
-She has been recognized for her courage in the face of prison and death threats for doing her work as a journalist.
+Solafa Sallam (@solafasallam) is an Egyptian multimedia reporter, mobile journalism trainer and women human rights defender based in Paris.
+A former political prisoner, she has been recognized for her courage in prison and facing death threats for doing her work as a journalist.